publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schX/ptE/m__us_usc_t42_s300d–53.md

     (c) __Application__

-        To be eligible to receive a grant under this section, a protection and advocacy system shall submit an application to the Administrator at such time, in such form and manner, and accompanied by such information and assurances as the Administrator may require.
+        To be eligible to receive a grant under this section, a protection and advocacy system shall submit an application to the Secretary at such time, in such form and manner, and accompanied by such information and assurances as the Secretary may require.

     (d) __Appropriations less than $2,700,000__

         (1) __In general__

-            With respect to any fiscal year in which the amount appropriated under subsection (l) of this section to carry out this section is less than $2,700,000, the Administrator shall make grants from such amount to individual protection and advocacy systems within States to enable such systems to plan for, develop outreach strategies for, and carry out services authorized under this section for individuals with traumatic brain injury.
+            With respect to any fiscal year in which the amount appropriated under subsection (l) of this section to carry out this section is less than $2,700,000, the Secretary shall make grants from such amount to individual protection and advocacy systems within States to enable such systems to plan for, develop outreach strategies for, and carry out services authorized under this section for individuals with traumatic brain injury.

         (2) __Amount__